dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 ...
 ```

-Check the list of network devices and their IP addresses, Look for any interfaces that are down or have unusual configurations, Also note any network-related logs.

-### `kmem` gives you an overview of memory usage, including free/used memory and slab information
+### Memory Usage Overview

 Memory pressure or mismanagement can often lead to kernel crashes.

+`kmem` gives you an overview of memory usage, including free/used memory and slab information:

 ```bash
 crash> kmem -i